Handheld Apple Pies

 Preheat oven to 400° F.

 Cut 6-inch circles of puff pastry dough (use a small plate as a guide — you should get 3 rounds per sheet).
-If you like a little crunch, press or roll a sprinkling of turbinado sugar on the surface of the puff pastry before proceeding.
+If you like a little crunch, press or roll a sprinkling of turbinado sugar on the surface of puff pastry before proceeding.
 Keep circles chilled until you are ready to make your pies.

-Combine apples with sugar, cinnamon, cornstarch and lemon juice.
+Combine apples, sugar, cinnamon, cornstarch and lemon juice in a bowl.
 Brush a very thin layer of egg wash on one pastry circle and place a mound of apples on 1/2 of the sheet.

 Fold the bottom half of pastry up over the apples to form a half-moon shape and pinch the edges together.
 You can further seal the pastry by rolling the edges in a fluted design.
 Repeat with remaining rounds.

 By mixing apple varieties, you can choose from so many different apple flavors and textures.
 Here are a few of my pie favorites: Granny Smith, Pink Lady, Honeycrisp, Cameo, Braeburn and Fuji.
 Feel free to experiment.

 Recipe by, PCC Chef